solhire/888777xxx/README.md

-# ZENTH Frontend
+# NEXIL Frontend

-This is the React frontend for ZENTH, the premier competitive platform.
+This is the React frontend for NEXIL, the Solana-native competitive protocol.

 ## Quick Start